jamesloper/react-view-pager-touch/README.md

 />
 ```

 Here is an implementation involving two stacked view-pagers to recreate the well known calendar interface in iOS.
-Of course the grey overflow indicators only appear on Android, and on iOS there is the well known elasticity effect.
+Of course the grey overflow indicators only appear on Android, and on iOS there is the well known elasticity effect. (ex: https://www.hux.com)

 ![iOS Calendar in React](https://media.giphy.com/media/3eTPYYpf6i9Rx94nkU/giphy.gif)